 A public access requirement is the availability of a record for public use and inspection pursuant to 1 V.S.A. § § 315-320.
 Unless exempt from public inspection and copying pursuant to 1 V.S.A. § 317, records are expected to be promptly produced for public inspection upon request.
 Public agencies shall follow the procedure outlined in 1 V.S.A. § 318.
-The access requirements below respresent actions agencies must take based on specific laws associated with the accessibility of their records.
-With general record schedules, the default requirement is always REVIEW unless it is clear that certain records are wholly exempt from public use and inspection pursuant to 1 V.S.A. § 317.
+The access requirements below represent actions agencies must take based on specific laws associated with the accessibility of their records.
+With general record schedules, the default requirement is always REVIEW unless it is clear that certain records or information within a record are exempt from public use and inspection pursuant to 1 V.S.A. § 317.
 Agencies using general record schedules should defer to their internal policies for specific access requirements.